odkr/pandoc-quotes.lua/man/pandoc-quotes.lua.md

 # DESCRIPTION

-**pandoc-quotes.lua** is a filter for **pandoc** that replaces non-typographic quotation marks with typographic ones for languages other than US English.
+**pandoc-quotes.lua** is a filter for **pandoc** that replaces non-typographic quotation marks with typographic ones for languages other than American English.

 You can define which typographic quotation marks to replace plain ones with by setting either a document's *quot-marks*, *quot-lang*, or *lang*